opensoars/prodl/README.md

 ```

-Now let's take a look at how to use the f_ API.
+Now let's take a look at how to use the (old) f_ API.
 In this case inside the `Download` function scope.
 ```js
 Download.prototype.getSource = function (){
   var self = this,